acbsp/bonafide.guru/en/contents.rst

 the fruits of disappointment.
 There is an example of one devotee with whom we had a conversation on this topic.
 We mean Bhakti-vedanta Raddhanti Maharaja, former Ananta-shaya das.
-He has said: *"I always remembered about Srila Prabhupada, chanted His pranama, worshipped and even conducted puja for Him*".
+He has said: *"I always remembered about |SP|, chanted His pranama, worshipped and even conducted puja for Him*".
 That’s why he was shed a mercy of Srila Prabhupada in form of reasonable inspiration.
 He returned to ISKCON, although he came under GBC’s "wing", still this is already a first step